miayam/learn-css/003 The Cascade/README.md

 The cascade algorithm is split into 4 distinct stages:

-1. Position and order of appearance.
+1. Position and order of appearance
-2. Specificity.
+2. Specificity
-3. Origin.
+3. Origin
-4. Importance.
+4. Importance

 Let's say I author CSS rules in `<style>` tag inside the `<body>` and `<link>` a 3rd party CSS inside the `<head>`.
 Something like this: